david-a-parry/vase/README.md

       -g VCF [VCF ...], --gnomad VCF [VCF ...], --exac VCF [VCF ...] gnomAD/ExAC file for variant annotating/filtering
                             using population allele frequencies

+      -vcf_filter VCF,ID [VCF,ID ...], --vcf_filter VCF,ID [VCF,ID ...]
+                            VCF file(s) and name(s) to use in INFO fields for frequency annotation and/or filtering.
+Each
+                            file and its associated annotation ID should be given in pairs separated with commas.
+INFO fields will be added to your output for the AN and AF fields with the field names of VASE_<ID>_AN and VASE_<ID>_AF.
+If --freq or --min_freq arguments
+                            are set then matching variants in your input will be filtered using AF values found in these files.

       -f FREQ, --freq FREQ, --max_freq FREQ
                             Allele frequency cutoff (between 0 and 1).
 Used